mwerbos/rationalist_ritual_compendium/text/all_rituals.md

 * [The Original Rationalist Seder](haggadot/The_Original_Rationalist_Haggadah.pdf) by by Zvi Mowshowitz (2014).
 Heavier on rationalist-ingroupy stuff.
 Lots of jokes.

-* [2016 Sarah Constantin / Andrew Rettek edition]() (link lost) - It says 2017 but it’s identical to the 2016 one; I presume this is because of version control issues.

-* [Maia Werbos / Roger Curley edition 2017](haggadot/Rationalist_Seder_Haggadah_2017_Maiger_Edition.pdf).
+* [Maia Werbos / Roger Curley edition 2017](haggadot/Rationalist_Seder_Haggadah_2017_Maiger_Edition.pdf) ("Maiger edition").
 Mostly the Sarah/Andrew 2016 one, with various small edits and several larger ones.
 Notably:

   * removing the “Where Did We Come From” section and replacing it with a from-scratch “In Every Generation” section
   * some disclaimers at the beginning for non-rationalist attendees